EnQuest (OTCMKTS:ENQUF) Stock Price Down 7.2%

-Shares of EnQuest PLC (OTCMKTS:ENQUF – Get Rating) traded down 7.2% during trading on Tuesday .
+Shares of EnQuest PLC (OTCMKTS:ENQUF – Get Rating) dropped 7.2% during trading on Tuesday .
 The stock traded as low as $0.31 and last traded at $0.31.
-11,100 shares changed hands during mid-day trading, a decline of 41% from the average session volume of 18,729 shares.
+Approximately 11,100 shares changed hands during mid-day trading, a decline of 41% from the average daily volume of 18,729 shares.
 The stock had previously closed at $0.33.

-Several brokerages have recently issued reports on ENQUF.
-JPMorgan Chase & Co. boosted their price objective on shares of EnQuest from GBX 42 ($0.49) to GBX 47 ($0.55) in a research note on Thursday, September 8th.
-Barclays lifted their target price on shares of EnQuest from GBX 26 ($0.31) to GBX 28 ($0.33) in a report on Tuesday, September 20th.
+ENQUF has been the topic of a number of research analyst reports.
+JPMorgan Chase & Co. raised their price objective on shares of EnQuest from GBX 42 ($0.49) to GBX 47 ($0.55) in a report on Thursday, September 8th.
+Barclays lifted their target price on shares of EnQuest from GBX 26 ($0.31) to GBX 28 ($0.33) in a research report on Tuesday, September 20th.

-The company’s fifty day moving average is $0.31 and its two-hundred day moving average is $0.34.
+The stock’s fifty day moving average is $0.31 and its two-hundred day moving average is $0.34.

 About EnQuest